 Ahto, God of the Oceans, Seas, Rivers, and Lakes, shed his tears over the land, and created the waters.
 Kaleda, God of Mountain and Stone, struck the world with his battle hammer, and forged the mountains as he lowered the valleys.
 Kaupoli, Goddess of Nature, filled the wilderness with plants and trees and vegetation of every kind.
 Finally, Aretamas, Goddess of Animals, Hunting, and the Circle of Life, populated the world with animals and set the great Circle of Life spinning.

 Three races were brought from beyond the veil to worship the gods in the mortal realm.
-Kulittan, Goddess of Arts, Poetry, and Music, brought forth the elves from beyond the veil so that they might worship him and delight him with their artistic revelry.
+Kulittan, Goddess of Arts, Poetry, and Music, brought forth the elves from beyond the veil so that they might worship her and delight her with their artistic revelry.
 Kaleda, God of Mountains and Stone, brought forth the dwarves from beyond the veil so they might worship him and delight in the treasures under the earth.
-Hedonus, God of Lust, Greed, and Indulgence brought forth the humans from beyond the veil so they might please him with sins of flesh and conquest.
+Hedonus, God of Lust, Greed, and Indulgence, brought forth the humans from beyond the veil so they might please him with sins of flesh and conquest.

 As three races were brought forth from beyond the veil, three races were created to dwell within the mortal realm.
 Tirath, God of Honor, Courage, and Bravery, created the mighty ferals to be stewards of the land and protectors of nature.
 Aretamas, Goddess of Animals, Hunting, and the Circle of Life, created the kucheri to live among the animals and serve as the bridge between the sentient races and the natural world.
 Finally, Enshari, Goddess of Darkness and Trickery, created the peri to be the scourge of the other races and to conquer the mortal realm.